 At What Age Should a Child First See a Pediatric Dentist?

-A pediatric dentist is trained to handle problems that are particular to children.
+is trained to handle problems that are particular to children.
 They can take care of your child’s teeth, mouth and gums throughout the different stages of childhood.
-However, parents are usually not sure about when to take children to see pediatric dentists.
-Read on to learn about the ideal age your child should first see a pediatric dentist.
+However, parents are usually not sure about when to take children to see pediatric dentist

 First pediatric dentist visit